 In warmer areas, a few dandelions are often found nestled in warm corners of the yard – even in Winter.
 This is important because there are few Winter plants that feed bees.

 They play a role as an early food source for bees providing both nectar and pollen.
 However, they are not the first blooming food plant for bees in most areas.

-Pollen from dandelion flowers is not that great but the plant is a good nectar source.
+Pollen from the flowers is not that great but the plant is a good nectar source.
 If you can leave a few dandelions around to add variety to the bee diet that is a great thing.

 2. Chick Weed (Stellaria media)